twpayne/chezmoi/docs/HOWTO.md

 #### Symmetric encryption

-To use age's symmetric encryption, specifiy a single identity and enable symmetric encryption in your config file, for example:
+To use age's symmetric encryption, specify a single identity and enable symmetric encryption in your config file, for example:

 ```toml